geokyr/asdf_palace/README.md

 ```
 - The application will be loaded on the default browser at `localhost:3000`

-## Lab Assignment
+## Lab Assignments

-There was a lab assignment, which aimed to provide familiarity with Entity-Relationship Diagrams, Relational Algebra and SQL.
+There was 1 lab assignment, which aimed to provide familiarity with Entity-Relationship Diagrams, Relational Algebra and SQL.